zamm-dev/zamm/ui/infobox.md

   });
 ```

+##### Refactoring generic timing code

+We realize that we should refactor the non-trivial portions of the code referring to generic timing logic into a new file at `src-svelte/src/lib/animation-timing.ts`, along with the corresponding generic tests at `src-svelte/src/lib/animation-timing.test.ts`.

 #### Cursor layout

 The addition of the cursor pseudo-element with its own content causes the layout to shift.
 This would not be a problem, except that the layout appears different when navigating to a page for the first time versus the second time.